CiscoDevNet/intersight-powershell/docs/Set-IntersightFabricPortOperation.md

 ```

 ### -AggregatePortId
-Breakout port Identifier of the Switch Interface.\nWhen a port is not configured as a breakout port, the aggregatePortId is set to 0, and unused.\nWhen a port is configured as a breakout port, the &amp;apos;aggregatePortId&amp;apos; port number as labeled on the equipment,\ne.g. the id of the port on the switch.
+Breakout port Identifier of the Switch Interface.\nWhen a port is not configured as a breakout port, the aggregatePortId is set to 0, and unused.\nWhen a port is configured as a breakout port, the &apos;aggregatePortId&apos; port number as labeled on the equipment,\ne.g. the id of the port on the switch.

 ```yaml
 Type: long